Trafton Floodplain Restoration

 Due to the dynamics of the North Fork Stillaguamish, there is risk to the Whitehorse Trail and the trestle bridge at the south end of the county’s property.
 Based on current predictions, it is inevitable impact will occur in the hay field between the river and the trail, threatening the future stability of the trail and bridge.
 The county and Stillaguamish Tribe partnering on this project offers a proactive approach to preserving the Whitehorse Trail and an exciting opportunity to increase salmon habitat and floodplain storage.

 Thank you to everyone who participated in and provided feedback through our 3 public meetings and 3 online surveys!
 For a copy of the presentations and survey responses, please see “Documents” below.

 The county and tribe have completed the conceptual design, where the team explored options for restoration.
 The potential project footprints ranged from working only on the tribe’s property at Trafton to expanding the restoration into part of Trafton Trailhead Park.
 Incorporating feedback from the public outreach process, consensus between the county, tribe, and the community was to maximize new side channel habitat, floodplain habitat, protection of the Whitehorse Trail, and recreation opportunities.

-The team is now developing construction documents of the preferred design, working towards 60% design, and submitting for permits in Summer 2023.
+The team is now developing construction documents of the preferred design, working towards 60% design, and submitting for permits.

 The Stillaguamish Tribe and Snohomish County are partnering on a large floodplain restoration project along two miles of the North Fork Stillaguamish River at Trafton.
 The project area is around 250 acres: 176 acres owned by the Tribe and around 70 acres of Trafton Trailhead Park, which is owned by the County.